codeitcodes/codeit/README.md

 <h4>Private</h4>
 Your code stays on your device.
 <h4>Supports 270+ languages</h4>
-HTML, CSS, JavaScript, Python, C, C++, C#, Ruby, Java, Brainfuck and more.
+HTML, CSS, JavaScript, Python, C, C++, C#, Ruby, Java and more.
 <hr>
 <h4>Special Thanks</h4>
 Codeit's logo was created by <a href="https://twitter.com/sandorqi">@sandorqi</a>.